U3A BRISBANE

 Tutor: Sarah Davies

 Do Cryptic Crosswords make no sense to you--even when you see the answers?
 Would you like to learn how to crack the code?
 Then this class is for you.
 Increase your word power, learn to think laterally, and have fun!
-Over two terms you will cover the basic strategies of solving cryptic crosswords.
-No prior experience is needed.
-You will need to have an email address for notes, crosswords and Zoom links to be sent to you.
+This is Term 2 of an 18 week two term class so if you wish to do this course please enrol at the beginning of Term 3.

 Venue: Online via Zoom